Buy or Sell Century Aluminum Company (CENX) Stock Now | Don't Try to Be a Top Gun

 Sponsored

-The average price from analysts is $16.50, which is $0.49 above the current price.
-CENX currently public float of 49.89M and currently shorts hold a 7.32% ratio of that float.
+The average price from analysts is $19.50, which is -$0.56 below the current price.
+CENX currently public float of 49.89M and currently shorts hold a 7.31% ratio of that float.
 Today, the average trading volume of CENX was 1.53M shares.

 CENX’s Market Performance

-CENX stocks went up by 6.24% for the week, with a monthly drop of -7.46% and a quarterly performance of 55.59%, while its annual performance rate touched 242.09%.
-The volatility ratio for the week stands at 5.25% while the volatility levels for the past 30 days are set at 6.98% for Century Aluminum Company.
-The simple moving average for the period of the last 20 days is 1.23% for CENX stocks with a simple moving average of 42.39% for the last 200 days.
+CENX stocks went up by 6.49% for the week, with a monthly jump of 5.57% and a quarterly performance of 61.40%, while its annual performance rate touched 260.68%.
+The volatility ratio for the week stands at 6.70% while the volatility levels for the past 30 days are set at 7.36% for Century Aluminum Company.
+The simple moving average for the period of the last 20 days is 8.90% for CENX stocks with a simple moving average of 50.03% for the last 200 days.

 Analysts’ Opinion of CENX